daolis/git-graph/README.md

     ./git-graph | dot -Tps -o graph.ps

-Or you can simply
+Or you can simply (the file extension must be an accepted command line option of the dot utility (see [here](https://www.graphviz.org/docs/outputs/))

-    ./git-graph -o image.pdf #with the extension being one of the command line option accepted by the dot utility (see [here](https://www.graphviz.org/docs/outputs/))
+    ./git-graph -o image.pdf

 Example with range